gotgit/gotgit/en.rst

 3.3.2        Install Git                           [40]
 -------------------------------------------------------

-How to use cygwin package management program (setup.exe) --- find and install git.
+How to use cygwin package management program (setup.exe) --- to find and install git.

   .. figure:: images/en/fig-03-13-cygwin-8-search-git-install.png
      :scale: 100